 The recipe itself is just a very simple all-purpose flour dough, which is easily prepared in 5-10 minutes.
 You simply just knead all the ingredients together and let it rise for about 30 minutes.
 Then you roll a long and thin piece of dough and wrap it around a wooden stick.
 The baking time, over the embers from a bonfire, is very difficult to put a time on.
 This time is highly dependent on how hot the embers are.
 Try to avoid flame as they only tends to burn the bread and sometime setting the bread on fire.

-2. Add the all-purpose flour, salt and sugar.
+- Add the all-purpose flour, salt and sugar.
 Knead everything into a smooth dough.
+Add more flour if needed.